-Southwark Cathedral — While made a cathedral only in 1905, this has been the neighborhood church since the 13th century, and comes with some interesting history.
+Southwark Cathedral: While made a cathedral only in 1905, it’s been the neighborhood church since the 13th century, and comes with some interesting history.
 This was William Shakespeare’s local church while he was working at the nearby Globe Theatre, and also the site of John Harvard’s baptism (before he moved to America and made his college-founding fortune).
 The enthusiastic docents give impromptu tours if you ask.

-The Golden Hinde is a full-size replica of the 16th century warship in which Sir Francis Drake circumnavigated the globe from 1577 to 1580.
-Commanding this ship, Drake earned the reputation as history’s most successful pirate.
-The original is long gone but this boat has logged over 100,000 miles, including its own voyage around the world.
-While fun to see, the interior is not worth paying and stooping.
+Golden Hinde Replica: This is a full-size replica of the 16th-century warship in which Sir Francis Drake circumnavigated the globe from 1577 to 1580.
+Commanding the original ship (now long gone), Drake earned his reputation as history’s most successful pirate.
+This replica, however, has logged more than 100,000 miles, including a voyage around the world.
+While the ship is fun to see, its interior is not worth touring.

 The Clink Prison Museum: Proudly the “original clink,” this was, until 1780, where law-abiding citizens threw Southwark troublemakers.
 Today, it’s a low-tech torture museum filling grotty old rooms with papier-mâché gore.
 There are storyboards about those unfortunate enough to be thrown in the Clink, but little that seriously deals with the fascinating problem of law and order in Southwark, where 18th-century Londoners went for a good time.

 Vinopolis: While it seems illogical to have a huge wine museum in beer-loving London, Vinopolis makes a good case.
 Built over a Roman wine store and filling the massive vaults of an old wine warehouse, the museum offers interactive exhibits that give a light yet earnest history of wine to accompany your sips of various mediocre reds and whites, ports, and champagnes.
 A few varieties of spirits help keep it interesting.